HazemMonir/lib_x/example/example.md

 ### P.S.
 - Structure does matter.
 - Try as possible to make your files describable as A Single Source Of Truth.
 - Naming should be semantic and self-explanatory, even if you're working solo.
-It'll save you a lot of time when you want to update something later.
+It'll save you a lot of time when you want to debug or update something later.

 ## #HappyCoding